 LWP considers many factors when compiling their initial fiscal year budget.
 An important factor affecting the budget is the Workforce Innovation and Opportunity Act's (WIOA) annual federal appropriation.
 The federal appropriation is made to the State of Oregon and then distributed to local areas on a formula basis.
 Under WIOA, LWP operates solely as a convener of workforce services for Lane County.
 All direct customer services, both youth and adult, are provided by other local entities including Lane County.
+For 2024-2025, the WIOA funding remained fairly stable with an increase of just \$80,000.
+As we move into 2025-2026, we anticipate a reduction in funding both in WIOA formula dollars and with the end of the two additional grants (QUEST and Critical Sectors).

 In March of 2022, the State of Oregon committed to supporting the educational and training needs of Oregonians through the establishment of Future Ready Oregon.
-Future Ready Oregon, is a comprehensive \$200M investment package that supports the education and training Oregonians need for family-wage careers, prioritizing underserved communities.
+Future Ready Oregon is a comprehensive \$200M investment package that supports the education and training Oregonians need for family-wage careers, prioritizing underserved communities.
 These are strategic and targeted investments that focus on advancing opportunities for historically underserved communities, including adult learners, dislocated workers, and youth.
-LWP received \$1,220,358 for the Prosperity 10,000 component of Future Ready Oregon.
-The funds were recognized as revenue and spent during the 2022-2023 fiscal year.
-A summary of the specific investments can be found on LWP's website: https://www.laneworkforce.org/prosperity-10000-program
+In total, Lane Workforce Partnership has received over \$4.2 million in various grants from the Future Ready Oregon investments.
+All of the funding for Future Ready Oregon projects ends in June 2026.